-Specialty boards may only issue subspecialty certification in the fields represented by such specialty boards and as approved by the CPME.
+Recognized specialty boards may only issue subspecialty certification in the fields represented by such specialty boards and as approved by the CPME.

-12.1 In establishing a subspecialty certification, the specialty boards shall first consult among themselves, formally and in writing, to determine interest and willingness to collaborate.
+12.1 In establishing a subspecialty certification, the recognized specialty boards shall first consult among themselves, formally and in writing, to determine interest and willingness to collaborate.

-Specialty boards may apply for subspecialty certification collaboratively or individually after initial consultation.
+Recognized specialty boards may apply for subspecialty certification collaboratively or individually after initial consultation.

-12.2 Subspecialty certification shall only be conferred by one or more specialty boards in a component of the specialty authorized by the CPME.
+12.2 Subspecialty certification shall only be conferred by one or more recognized specialty boards in a component of the specialty authorized by the CPME.

-When approved by the CPME in accordance with the provisions of the New Subspecialty certification section written in CPME 230, a specialty board may issue, alone or in conjunction with another specialty board, subspecialty certification in areas of the specialty field represented by that board.
+When approved by the CPME in accordance with the provisions of the New Subspecialty certification section in CPME publication 230, a recognized specialty board may issue, alone or in conjunction with another recognized specialty board, subspecialty certification in areas of the specialty field represented by that board.

-- 12.3 Boards offering a subspecialty certification shall require the completion of a CPME-approved residency program and a minimum of one (1) year of fellowship training in a CPME-approved fellowship or an alternative pathway that will be available for 10 years following approval of the subspecialty.
-The specialty board shall identify a rigorous process reflective of the subspecialty's KSAs for the alternative pathway. - 12.4 Subspecialty certification shall be - 1) endorsed by the board sponsoring the subspecialty certification and - 2) endorsed by the board whose diplomates are being proposed for subspecialty certification and - 3) approved by the CPME
+- 12.3 Recognized specialty boards offering a subspecialty certification shall require the completion of a CPME-approved residency program and a minimum of one (1) year of fellowship training in a CPME-approved fellowship or an alternative pathway that will be available for 10 years following approval of the subspecialty.
+The recognized specialty board shall identify a rigorous process reflective of the subspecialty's KSAs for the alternative pathway. - 12.4 Subspecialty certification shall be:

+- a. endorsed by the recognized specialty board(s) sponsoring the subspecialty certification; - b. endorsed by the recognized specialty board(s) whose diplomates are being proposed for subspecialty certification; and - c. approved by the CPME.

-While subspecialty certification is intended to apply primarily to diplomates of the sponsoring specialty board(s), boards may accept applicants holding certification from another specialty boards with the endorsement of that specialty board.
+While subspecialty certification is intended to apply primarily to diplomates of the sponsoring specialty board(s), recognized specialty boards may accept applicants holding certifications from another recognized specialty board with the endorsement of that specialty board.